zzonyo/trust-docs-test/source/index.html.md

-## subscribe Match Order Data（sub）
+## Subscribe Match Order Data（sub）

 To subscribe order data, Clients have to make connection to the Server and send subscribe request in the format below: